Zopherus/Pacapong/README.txt

-Pacman Game written in XNA with Visual Studios 2013
+Pacman/Pong Game written in XNA with Visual Studios 2013 By Eric Zhu, Wyatt Carpenter, Gokul Gowri, and Ray Fung Dedicated into the public domain under CC0 1.0 (for more information, see https://creativecommons.org/publicdomain/zero/1.0/)
-By Eric Zhu in 2015
-Do whatever you want with all of this stuff I don't care Credit to Ray Fung for bug testing and shrekting my previous versions.